 It is wise to have multiple approaches toward game monetization according to the types of players your game caters to.

-It is important to segregate audiences based on who brings in more revenue as well and pinpoint your strategy towards them.
+It is important to segregate audiences based on who brings in more revenue as well as pinpoint your strategy towards them.
 While every user is valuable, some bring in more revenue than others.

 For example, more women spend money on in-game content than men.
-You would be losing out if you do not focus your monetization strategy toward women.
+You would be losing out if you do not focus your monetization strategy on women.